ydb-platform/ydb/ydb/docs/en/core/concepts/_includes/secondary_indexes.md

 ## Unique secondary index {#unique}

-This type of index allows to get unique constraint behaviour.
-The query processor uses it to perform additional checks to guarantee indexed set of columns present just once in the table.
-If SQL modification of table brokes the constraint the coresponding query will be canceled with PRECONDITION_FAILED status.
-So user code must be ready to handle this status.
-Unique secondaty indes is a synchronous index so update process is same as in the [Synchronous secondary](#sync) described above from transaction perspective.
+This type of index enforces unique constraint behavior and, like other indexes, allows efficient point lookup queries. {{ ydb-short-name }} uses it to perform additional checks, ensuring that each distinct value in the indexed column set appears in the table no more than once.
+If a modifying query violates the constraint, it will be canceled with a `PRECONDITION_FAILED` status.
+Therefore, client code must be prepared to handle this status.

-As other this index allows to perform efficient point lookup query.
+A unique secondary index is a synchronous index, so the update process is the same as in the [{#T}](#sync) section described above from a transaction perspective.

+### Limitations

-Currently unique index can't be added in to existed table.
+Currently, a unique index cannot be added to an existing table.

 ## Creating a secondary index online {#index-add}